 Threats

-- They are the only omnivorous species of shark.
+- They are the only known species of shark that is omnivorous, consuming both meat and plant matter.

 FAQs